Glaser coupling: Eglinton reaction

-The oxidative coupling of alkynes has been used to synthesize a number of fungal antibiotics.
+The oxidative coupling of alkynes has been used to synthesize a number of natural products.
 The stoichiometry is represented by this highly simplified scheme:

 Such reactions proceed via copper(I)-alkyne complexes.

 This methodology was used in the synthesis of cyclooctadecanonaene.
 Another example is the synthesis of diphenylbutadiyne from phenylacetylene.

 Hay coupling

 The Hay coupling is variant of the Glaser coupling.
 It relies on the TMEDA complex of copper(I) chloride to activate the terminal alkyne.
 Oxygen (air) is used in the Hay variant to oxidize catalytic amounts of Cu(I) to Cu(II) throughout the reaction, as opposed to a stoichiometric amount of Cu(II) used in the Eglington variant.
 The Hay coupling of trimethylsilylacetylene gives the butadiyne derivative.

 Scope

 In 1882 Adolf von Baeyer used the method to prepare 1,4-bis(2-nitrophenyl)butadiyne, en route to indigo dye.

 Shortly afterwards, Baeyer reported a different route to indigo, now known as the Baeyer–Drewson indigo synthesis.